vgmrs/goexpert-weather-api/README.md

 ## Description

-This application implements a Weather API using Clean Architecture structure in Golang.
+This application implements a Weather API using Clean Architecture structure in Golang

 ## How to run